Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 ␃

-eye sensed waste radiation; sinus is to anus, as millipede is to centipede female orgasm = cream pie let the holy battle between pussies (#3), and arse (#2), holes; begin!!! :D ###wwwiii #1dick # the battle of the holes isn't a battle between blackholes, and whiteholes, nor epicantholes
+eye sensed waste radiation; sinus is to anus, as millipede is to centipede female orgasm = cream pie; in their piehole is the best so they can have their cake, and eat it too (the cake is not a lie; iff it's implied by fallacies #magical_conclusions) let the holy battle between pussies (#3), and arse (#2), holes; begin!!! :D ###wwwiii #1dick # the battle of the holes isn't a battle between blackholes, and whiteholes, nor epicantholes